 3 Click Save to add the user.
 The User ID is added to the list of registered users for the primary host.
-If you want to view or change a user's settings later, click a user in the Username list on User Administration page.
+If you want to view or change a user's settings later, click a user in the Username.